rssh/scala-gopher/README.md

 }
 ~~~

-   Also, we can use 'map over select' to represent results of handling of different events as input side of channel:
+   Also, we can use 'map over select' to represent results of handling of different events as input side of a channel:

 ~~~ scala
 val multiplexed = select amap {